mdeboute/hotel/mysql/README.md

-# How to launch the database on your computer ?
+# How to launch the database on your computer?

 Some notes before launching:
 * Please install Docker on your computer before you go about these steps